storytellingron/ForTheLordRPG-DarkAges/index.md

 - **Magic, Curses or Blessings** of any sort, may only be used once per turn.

 ## Damage & Healing
 - **Weapons** deal damage from **d4 to d12**, depending on size and type.
-In advanced play, these may go beyond 5DRs due to gear or skill upgrades!
+In advanced play, these may go beyond 5DRs due to gear or skill upgrades.
 - **Vitality (PCs)** and **Vigor (NPCs)** decrease when damage is taken.
 Think of these as exhaustion, cuts & bruise, but not grievous wounds.
+- **0 Or Less** At 0, one is out, utterly exhausted, but stable.
+At a negative, the **Life Save** rules are used.
+One could fade from this world!
+For NPCs, 0 or less, the GM can decide if they are utterly exhausted, deceased or able to be healed and does not need to use exact rules.

 After taking damage: